-Uniform and discriminatory rates have significant implications for equity and efficiency in taxation.
-By altering the relative costs of economic activities, all (non-lump-sum) taxes affect behavior and cause inefficiencies as taxpayers naturally adjust to taxes by substituting other activities for taxed ones.
+Uniform and discriminatory rates have significant implications for equity and efficiency in taxation.3 By altering the relative costs of economic activities, all (non-lump-sum) taxes affect behavior and cause inefficiencies as taxpayers naturally adjust to taxes by substituting other activities for taxed ones.
 Although both uniform and discriminatory rates thus cause distortions, economic inefficiencies are likely to be greater with discriminatory rates than with uniform rates.
 Some inefficiencies are distinct outcomes of discriminatory taxation.
-For example, discriminatory rates create opportunities for rent-seeking (as each group seeks to reduce its own rate) and raise the cost of administration and compliance (given the asymmetric information about taxpayers and their incentives to avoid taxation).
+For example, discriminatory rates create opportunities for rent-seeking (as each group seeks to reduce its own rate) and raise the cost of administration and compliance (given the asymmetric information about taxpayers and their incentives to avoid taxation).4

-Moreover, discriminatory rates among taxpayers cause not only allocative but also productive inefficiencies.
-One of the requirements of production efficiency is for the marginal rate of transformation between any two outputs to be the same in all producers, which can be achieved when all producers face the same prices for outputs.
-Although a tax on an output that is uniform across producers would not affect this condition, discriminatory rates would cause producers to face different prices and cause the economy to be productively inefficient.
+Moreover, discriminatory rates among taxpayers cause aggregate production inefficiency.5 One of the requirements of production efficiency is for the marginal rate of transformation between any two outputs to be the same in all producers, which can be achieved when all producers face the same prices for outputs.
+Although a uniform tax rate across producers would not affect this condition, discriminatory rates would cause producers to face different prices and cause the economy to be productively inefficient.